bZichett/Unbaffled.js/README.md

 ## Example

-In the example version-manifest.json below, a minor update was released (<code>gulp release</code>) which only modified moduleA.
-In loading the new version,
+In the example version-manifest.json below, a minor update was released (<code>gulp release</code>) which only modified <code>example/src/moduleA.js</code>.
+On the client side production version, the developer will need to either manually patch in the files or automate this process with a server side build script (I'm currently working on releasing an open source version of my django/python solution soon)

 ### Version manifest array:
 	[